 Debt Mutual Funds

 Unlike equity mutual funds debt mutual funds are not that popular.
 This results in a lack of information making it difficult for people to understand and choose an appropriate debt mutual fund.
-That is why before going into types of debt mutual funds I would like to discuss the risk associated with debt mutual funds.
-Mainly because it will make understanding the different categories easy, and also there is a quite popular myth that debt mutual funds are risk-free.
+That is why I have written an article explaining the basics of debt mutual funds.
+You can read it here.

 1. Overnight Funds